MonitexInc/front-end-guidelines/README.md

    scope all of your other classes because you want to avoid styles bleeding over into other components/pages.
 2. **CSS must be portable.** Compose your CSS with the expectation that another developer will ask to use the same style you made.
-A reuseable button style is very valueable and requires very little extra work.
+A reusable button style is very valuable and requires very little extra work.
 You also want your style to continue to work on a component if a `<span>` is moved or removed.
 3. **CSS must be readable, findable, and maintainable.** Inline styles left all over a component may be the quickest way to achieve scoped and portable CSS, but it's _hell_ for another person to find, fix, and/or change.
-Have your CSS-in-JS live in the same area that is set by exisiting components.
+Have your CSS-in-JS live in the same area that is set by existing components.
 Look at other components and model after them.
 If you don't know which component to model from, _ask your team_.
-It'll come up in a future code review anyway - save yourself the embarassment 😉
+It'll come up in a future code review anyway - save yourself the embarrassment 😉

 ### Approach 1: CSS Modules